 Now that you what factors you should consider when choosing a Password Manager, let’s get to our top picks for best password managers for Windows.

 There are tons of great password managers available, but we have handpicked the best ones for you after rigorous testing.
-These are the best password managers for Windows in 2021.
+These are the best password managers for Windows.

 Let’s start with LastPass, which is arguably one of the best password managers for Windows.
 It comes with an encrypted vault where you can save your passwords, debit cards, insurance cards, memberships, Wi-Fi Passwords, and other important documents.